vworo/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 A computer recreation of the famous 'Tic Tac Toe' game.
 Player 1 is assigned 'x' and will always go first in a game.
+Click 'Settings' to change grid size.

 ## Planned features: